adlnet/xAPI-Spec/xAPI-Communication.md

     array, discard the remaining elements.
     * <a name="A.s3.b6.b4"></a>Remove all remaining properties.
 * <a name="A.s3.b7"></a>Remove the "voided" property from the Statement, if present.
-Remember, if the value of the voided property is true, then the Statement MUST NOT be converted.
+Remember, if the value of the voided property is `true`, then the Statement MUST NOT be converted.
-* <a name="A.s3.b8"></a>Add "version": "1.0.0"
+* <a name="A.s3.b8"></a>Add `version": "1.0.0`
-* <a name="A.s3.b9"></a>If an authority was not previously set, set the authority to an Agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
+* <a name="A.s3.b9"></a>If an authority was not previously set, set the authority to an Agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of `unknown`.
 * <a name="A.s3.b10"></a>If the "statement" property in Context was set, remove it from the Statement.
-* <a name="A.s3.b11"></a>Preserve all other properties without modification, including "stored". "stored" will still be updated if the Statement is sent to an LRS.
+* <a name="A.s3.b11"></a>Preserve all other properties without modification, including the "stored" property.
+The "stored" property will still be updated if the Statement is sent to an LRS.

 ###### <a name="A.s4"></a>Conversion of Statements created based on version 0.95

 A 1.0.0 Client or other system converting a Statement created in 0.95 MUST follow the steps below:

 * <a name="A.s4.b1"></a>If the Statement is voided, do not convert it.
 * <a name="A.s4.b2"></a>Remove the "voided" property from the Statement, if present.
-Remember, if the value of the voided property is true, then the Statement MUST NOT be converted.
+Remember, if the value of the "voided" property is `true`, then the Statement MUST NOT be converted.
-* <a name="A.s4.b3"></a>Add "version": "1.0.0"
+* <a name="A.s4.b3"></a>Add `version": "1.0.0`
-* <a name="A.s4.b4"></a>If an authority was not previously set, set the authority to an Agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
+* <a name="A.s4.b4"></a>If an authority was not previously set, set the authority to an Agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of `unknown`.
 * <a name="A.s4.b5"></a>If the Statement property in Context was set to anything other than a StatementRef, remove it from the Statement.
-* <a name="A.s4.b6"></a>Preserve all other properties without modification, including "stored". "stored" will still be updated if the Statement is sent to an LRS.
+* <a name="A.s4.b6"></a>Preserve all other properties without modification, including the "stored" property.
+The "stored" property will still be updated if the Statement is sent to an LRS.

 ###### <a name="A.s5"></a>Example